-The employment reference letter you give must be signed/verified by the employer or an authorized representative of the organization.
-Details such as the name and position of the person making the recommendation must be specified.
-Using fake signatures on organizations not existing may get you banned from re-submitting the application.
+The employment reference letter you give must be signed/verified by the employer or an authorized organization representative.
+Details, such as the name and position of the person making the recommendation, must be specified.
+Using fake signatures on organizations that do not exist may get you banned from re-submitting the application.

-Additional points to consider for Employment Reference Letter
+Additional points to consider for the Employment Reference Letter

-Work experience should be accumulated at the appropriate level before going on to skill evaluation.
+- Work experience should be accumulated at the appropriate level before evaluating skills.
 ACS has indicated the minimal standard of work experience necessary to meet the required skill level.
-The date on which the minimum level of competence is attained shall be the starting point for migrating as a skilled employee.
+The date on which the minimum level of competence is attained will be the starting point for migrating as a skilled employee.

-- To be a skilled employee, it is critical to have a basic degree of experience.
-Work experience before obtaining the minimum specified level of experience will not be regarded as sufficient, which may negatively impact your RPL.
+- Having an essential degree of experience is critical to being a skilled employee.
+Work experience obtained before obtaining the minimum specified level of experience will not be considered sufficient, which may negatively impact your RPL.
 Because of the gap in experience, your RPL will be deemed ineligible for migration.

 - Be mindful of the time you spend working while gaining experience in immigration.
 The immigration authorities have also standardized the situation for you, and the problem of full-time vs. part-time employment is present.
 It has been explicitly stated that weekly 20-hour duty is the minimum requirement for becoming a full-time employee, and you must include this in your reference letter.

 - Every reference must offer specific information about your performance and the talents demonstrated.
 Your employer will authorize this information.
-Keep in mind that if you do not provide accurate information about your competence and performance level in your professional sector, your RPL will be ineligible for immigration.
+Remember that if you do not provide accurate information about your competence and performance level in your professional sector, your RPL will be ineligible for immigration.

 - Any of the authorized notaries should perform the certification.
 Lack of certification will also cause your RPL to be rejected for immigration purposes since the certified copy of your employer reference letter will be used to assess your ACS competence.

-- Try to avoid using any deceptive method.
+- Try to avoid using any deceptive methods.
 Do not plagiarize your professional experience or related characteristics from other sources.
-In your reference letter, mention your genuine job ability and performance level, as well as your degree of experience.
+In your reference letter, mention your genuine job ability, performance level, and degree of experience.

-- Along with your job role suggestion, try to carefully discuss your talents and professional performances.
+- Try to carefully discuss your talents and professional performances along with your job role suggestion.
 The purpose of the reference letter is to demonstrate your professional competence throughout the evaluation procedure.
-As a result, attempt to concentrate more on your strong points and areas of efficiency.
+As a result, attempt to concentrate more on your strengths and areas of efficiency.